The University of Osaka Instruction Manual (Student Life Guide)

 7. On-campus facilties

 At Student Centers on the three campuses, students can get services such as: applications and procedures for financial aid, applications and procedures for exemption from payment of enrollment and tuition fees, procedures for extracurricular activities, and information about employment.
-The centers also provide consultations on campus life and employment. | |
+The centers also provide consultations on career planning and employment. | |

-This center provides general education for students in the first and second years. | |
+This center provides general education mainly for students in the first and second years. | |

 There are business establishments such as cafeterias and stores on the Toyonaka, Suita, and Minoh campuses. | |

-Students and faculty and staff can use On-campus Nursery Schools (2 on the Suita Campus, 1 on the Toyonaka Campus).
-There is also a temporary nursery school to look after preschoolers and elementary school students on a temporary basis. | |
+Students and faculty and staff can use On-campus Nursery Schools (0-5 years: 2 on the Suita Campus, 1 on the Toyonaka Campus).
+There is also a temporary nursery school to look after children from 57 days through elementary school age.
+It’s open from early mornin until late at night, Saturdays, Sundays, and national holidays. | |

-Osaka University's base in the Tokyo metropolitan area.
+The University of Osaka's base in the Tokyo metropolitan area.
 Located in Kasumigaseki, Tokyo, it is used for meetings, lectures, and job-hunting for students. |

 8. Others

-Osaka University is reinforcing its efforts to keep secondhand smoke away from students and staff.
+The University of Osaka is reinforcing its efforts to keep secondhand smoke away from students and staff.
 Currently, smoking is only allowed in designated smoking areas on campus. | |

 Locations of undergraduate and graduate schools | |